On the lattices of exact and weakly exact structures: Introduction

+The ``stand alone'' concept of an exact structure as a class of short exact sequences in an additive category $\A$ satisfying certain axioms has been laid out by Quillen in \cite{Qu73}.
+A more concise version of these axioms was formulated by Keller in \cite{Ke}, see also \cite{GR}.
+The comparison to sub-bifunctors of $\Ext^1$ has been re-considered in \cite{AS1} and then in \cite{DRSS}, with applications to exact structures originating from one-point extensions, a special case of exact structures associated with bimodule problems in \cite{BrHi}.
+However, the lack of a unique maximum extension-functor for arbitrary additive categories was a limiting factor in these studies.
+Only later Rump \cite{Ru11} showed that any additive category admits a unique maximal exact structure $\E_{\max}$.
 In \cite{BHLR} a study of the family of all exact structures $\Ex(\A)$ on an additive category $\A$ was initiated.
 The existence of a unique maximum exact structure allows to turn $\Ex(\A)$ into a complete bounded lattice.
 On the side of bifunctors, this amounts to studying all closed sub-bifunctors of a unique maximum bifunctor $\bE_{\max}$ which corresponds to the exact structure $\E_{\max}$.
-It is natural, on the bifunctor side, to extend the study to {\em all} additive sub-bifunctors, which in turn raises the question to which structure of exact sequences they correspond.
-We study in this paper the corresponding systems of short exact sequences, which we call {\em weakly exact structures}, reminiscent of the f.classes studied in \cite{Buch}.
-We show that all the weakly exact structures on $\A$ form a lattice.
-When the underlying category $\A$ is additively finite, this lattice is a finite length modular lattice, a class of lattices studied recently by Haiden, Katzarkov, Kontsevich and Pandit in \cite{HKKP} in connection with weight filtrations and the notion of semi-stability.
+It is natural, on the bifunctor side, to extend the study to {\em all} additive sub-bifunctors, which in turn raises the question to which structure of exact sequences they correspond.\\